 2.3 Which activities?

 Treatment activities can range from an early, brief intervention to long-term residential treatment.
-The NMDS intends to cover a wide variety of treatment interventions and, among others, includes detoxification and rehabilitation programs, and pharmacological and psychological treatments.
+The NMDS covers a wide variety of treatment interventions and, among others, includes detoxification and rehabilitation programs, and pharmacological and psychological treatments.

 Included